youchan/RubyKaigi2017/data/RubyKaigi2017/slide.md

 ## Future tasks

-* Security(Anybody can access remote objects)
+* Security (Anybody can access remote objects)
-* Rails integration
+* Complete Kanban-chan as a practical application.
-* Integration with Menilite
+* Integration with Menilite (Supporting WebSocket is the missing-link)

 ## Conclusion

 * I introduced the gems drb-websocket and opal-drb for realize dRuby on Browser.
-* It has advantages for cooperative web application.
+* It is suitable for collaborative web application (such as Google Apps).
 * I demonstarated Kanban application as example for the cooperative web application.